How Long Does It Take For Iron Supplements To Work?

 How soon can I expect to feel better after starting iron supplements?

 Generally, you may start to feel improvements within a week or two of starting iron supplements.
-However, the full resolution of an iron deficiency can take up to a few months.
+However, the full resolution of an iron deficiency may take up to a few months and depends on many factors.
+You should consult a qualified health professional.

 How do I know if my iron supplements are effective?